John Brown's Body: William Steffe

 In hymnals and folks song collections, the hymn tune for "Say, Brothers" is often attributed to William Steffe.
 Robert W. Allen summarizes Steffe's own story of composing the tune:

 Steffe finally told the whole story of the writing of the song.
 He was asked to write it in 1855 or 56 for the Good Will Engine Company of Philadelphia.
 They used it as a song of welcome for the visiting Liberty Fire Company of Baltimore.
 The original verse for the song was "Say, Bummers, Will You Meet Us?"
 Someone else converted the "Say, Bummers" verse into the hymn "Say, Brothers, Will You Meet Us".
 He thought he might be able to identify that person, but was never able to do so.

-Though Steffe may have played a role in creating the "Say, Bummers" version of the song, which seems to be a variant of and owe a debt to both "Say, Brothers" and "John Brown", Steffe couldn't have written the "Glory Hallelujah" tune or the "Say, Brothers" text, both of which had been circulating for decades before his birth.
+Though Steffe may have played a role in creating the "Say, Bummers" version of the song, which seems to be a variant of and owe a debt to both "Say, Brothers" and "John Brown", Steffe could not have written the "Glory Hallelujah" tune or the "Say, Brothers" text, both of which had been circulating for decades before his birth.